 The laws of quantum physics apply to the spacetime created by the Big Bang, and that seems to require a meta-reality in which the Big Bang occurs.
-The laws and nature of that reality are very much an open question.
+The laws and nature of that meta-reality are very much an open question.

 The relatively new String theory (about four decades old) has evolved into M-theory (even workers in the field can’t quite agree what the “M” stands for, which seems an indicator of how much of the work is guesswork).

 This very interesting idea addresses the Anthropic Problem rather neatly in that it invokes the concept of evolution to explain the finely tuned parameters of this universe.
-The problem with those parameters is that they are extremely finely tuned.
+The problem with those parameters is that they seem extremely finely tuned.
 If they were not so finely tuned, we wouldn’t be here to be amazed at how finely tuned they are.

-There are a number of other theories that seek to explain the universe, and all of them are based on large amounts of guesswork from what little data we can gather down here on our spinning speck of dirt as it whirls through a very, very large cosmos.
+There are a number of theories that seek to explain the universe, and all of them are based on large amounts of guesswork from what little data we can gather down here on our spinning speck of dirt as it whirls through a very, very large cosmos.

 My point all along has been that I find all explanations equally fantastic.
-Once you accept the idea that something exists, the creation of the universe by God actually is one of the simpler explanations, and one could argue that Occam’s Razor might keep it in the running.
+Once you accept the idea that something exists, the creation of the universe by God actually is one of the simpler explanations, and one could argue that Occam’s Razor must keep it in the running.